Magnetic support, wind-driven accretion, coronal heating, and fast outflows in a thin magnetically arrested disc: Time-averaged structure of MADs

 \subsubsection{Radial profile}

 We focus on this subsection on the radial profile of energy dissipation in our thinnest simulation, since it is the one that can be compared with standard thin disc models.
-We plot on \autoref{fig:heating_r} the latitudinally integrated, fluid-frame dissipation rate as a function of radius, for the disc alone (blue solid line), and also for the combined disc and wind regions, i.e., including the outflowing regions (orange solid line).
+We plot on \autoref{fig:heating_r} the latitudinally integrated, fluid-frame dissipation rate as a function of radius, for the disc alone (blue solid line)\footnote{Note that the boundary between the disc, which is defined here as the inflowing region with a magnetization smaller than unity, and the jet/wind is somewhat artificial near the BH.
+This is why we observe a sharp drop in the disc dissipation rate near $4\:r_g$.}, and also for the combined disc and wind regions, i.e., including the outflowing regions (orange solid line).
 For comparison, we also plot the expected profile of dissipation from the \cite{novikov1973} model (NT73; grey dashed line) and the \cite{agol2000} model (AK00; black dashed line), which is an extension of the \cite{novikov1973} model taking into account a non-zero stress at the innermost stable circular orbit (ISCO) \citep{gammie1999,krolik1999}.
 The inner stress is a free parameter in AK00, which we fix by computing the inner stress from our simulation as $\int_\phi\int_{\theta_\mathrm{min}}^{\theta_\mathrm{max}} -(b^r b_\phi)_\mathrm{ISCO}\sqrt{g_{\theta\theta}}d\theta d\phi$ to match the definition in AK00.

 We see from \autoref{fig:heating_r} that our simulation exhibits a lot of dissipation inside the ISCO, as was already noted in a number of magnetized simulations \citep{krolik2005,beckwith2008,noble2009,penna2010,avara2016}.
 Because of this additional inner stress, the disc is more radiatively efficient than would be expected from the NT73 model.
 However, we also note that our thin disc dissipates less energy than the AK00 model would predict using the inner stress computed from our simulation.
 This is expected from a disc where angular momentum transport is mostly driven by a wind-driven stress.
 Indeed, if the disc were entirely wind-driven, the gravitational energy would ultimately flow into the wind and not be dissipated locally\footnote{Note that a turbulent resistivity is always necessary to maintain the magnetic structure and allow the magnetic field lines to partially slip through the accreted matter.
 This turbulent resistivity will be accompanied by local dissipation of energy in the disc so that a wind-driven disc can never be purely dissipationless \citep{ferreira1995}.} \citep{blandford1982,ferreira1995} as opposed to a purely turbulent disc where the gravitational energy is transported outwards and then deposited locally at a rate of three times the local binding energy \citep{novikov1973}.
 We found in \S\ref{sec:angular_momentum} that, in our thin MAD simulation, angular momentum transport due to the turbulent radial stress was able to account for at most a third of the accretion while the rest was driven by large-scale stresses.
 This is consistent with the dissipation in the disc being at most a third of the expected dissipation from AK00.
 Now, some dissipation (roughly $30\%$ of the total dissipation) also happens in the wind, i.e. a part of the energy extracted by the wind is eventually dissipated as heat too.
 We find that this fraction is also consistent with the disc+wind emission being at most half of the expected dissipation from AK00.